The-Poolz/Net.Utils.CloudWatchHandler/README.md

 List the main features of your library/package.

 - Easily create and manage AWS CloudWatch log streams.
+- Optimized to create a new log stream only once per day.
+- Appends messages to the existing log stream within the same day.
 - Simplified logging service to send messages to CloudWatch.
 - Customizable message formatter utility.